godelayheehoo/political-extremism-detection/README.md

 ### Evaluation

 Two measures of success, one of which not being immediately quantitative and so not easily collapsible with the other into a single objective, errr, objective, were considered here.
 First, directly: The goal here is to be aware of the presence and proliferation of "extreme" groups.
 This, along with the consideration that (almost by definition for a site in the position of Reddit) extreme communities must represent a small fraction of the users as a whole, suggests recall as the apppropriate metric for use; we wish to prioritize aptitude for catching those groups that are extreme.
+This decision is discussed in more technical detail within the [executive notebook](executive_notebook.ipynb).

 The second measure of success is the familiar sense of reasonableness as a safeguard against overfitting or spurious results.
 We seek an explainable (that is, not black-box) model so that decisions can be interrogated, further we wish to see identifiable features that at least in principle appear to make sense.
 There is a real risk here of just learning quirks of the posts we're able to process, we'd like to see meaningful important features to suggest the opposite.
 Models achieving a commendable recall but failing in this regard or rejected for that reason.